-The Matthew 25 work of Justice Knox was the focus of Thursday’s “Being Matthew 25” broadcast, which can be viewed here.
+The Matthew 25 work of Justice Knox was the focus of a recent “Being Matthew 25” broadcast, which can be viewed here.
 The guest of the Rev. DeEtte Decker, communications director for the Presbyterian Mission Agency, was the Rev. Meredith Loftis, associate pastor at First Presbyterian Church in Knoxville.

 Using Micah 6:8 as its foundation, Justice Knox is a local nonprofit made up of congregations from many faiths seeking solutions to community needs.
 According to its website, the mission of Justice Knox, which includes First Presbyterian Church as a member, is “to understand problems facing the Knoxville community through person-to-person conversation, and to grow those conversations into prioritized, research-based education items.
 These action items are targeted to have a real impact on the lives of underserved — or not before heard — community members.”

 Watch a video describing the work of Justice Knox here.

 First Presbyterian Church traces its downtown Knoxville roots to 1792.
 The Matthew 25 congregation decided a few years back that “rather than just continuing to treat the symptoms” of systemic poverty, “let’s diagnose the problem and work to heal it,” Loftis told Decker.
 “It’s what we call ‘justice ministry.’”

 While many people of faith are able to demonstrate kindness and walk humbly with God, “we aren’t always so sure what justice looks like, or how to do it,” Loftis said.
 “Justice work is hard work because it’s not simply handing out.
 It’s discovering why a system works the way it does and seeking to change it.”